Fujiya Hotel and the SDGs

 Cork recycling

-Biodegradable straws and menu cards made from forest thinning timber
+Some menu cards use paper made from forest thinning timber.

 Shops